-The words “you have been saved” in this verse are used by many Christians to support the doctrine of “once saved - always saved.”
+The words “you have been saved” in this verse, are used by many Christians to support the doctrine of “once saved - always saved.”
 The words “have been” are translated from the Greek “este” (#2075).
 The word is translated 82 times as “are.”
 “You are saved - through faith.”
-This is how the verse is translated in other versions.
-The word is present tense, and does not necessarily point to something which happened in the past.
+This is how the verse is translated in several versions.
+The word “este” is present tense, and does not necessarily point to something which already happened.

 Compare other translations: